erw004/cse15l-lab-reports/lab3.md

 ./government/Post_Rate_Comm/ReportToCongress2002WEB.txt
 ./government/Post_Rate_Comm/WolakSpeech_usps.txt
 ```
-Here, we find all the files that were last modified within the last 7 days in the directory `./government/Post_Rate_Comm/`.
+Here, we find all the files that were last modified within the last week in the directory `./government/Post_Rate_Comm/`.

 ```
 19252@wangomen MINGW64 ~/docsearch/technical (main)